Peiiii/gitary/src/features/add-initial-indexed-db-space/connect-git.en.md

 After successful connection, you can see the repository files in the left file tree and start creating and editing your notes!

+## 🤖 AI Features

+After connecting your Git repository, you can also use Gitary's powerful AI features:

+- **AI-Powered Diagram Generation**: In Excalidraw files, open the AI assistant and describe in natural language to automatically generate diagrams
+- **Global AI Assistant**: Click the AI icon in the sidebar for intelligent help anytime.
+The AI can:
+  - Read and search files
+  - Generate and edit Excalidraw diagrams
+  - Analyze code and documents
+  - Provide context-aware suggestions

+All AI-generated content is saved directly to your Git repository, enjoying full version control!